Please note that by continuing to use this site you consent to the terms of our

 Client software inventory

 The cloud console is navigated using a single, clear menu column on the left-hand side.
-Items are Dashboard, Endpoints, Inventory, Detections, Quarantine, Active Block Rules, Suspicious Activity, Flight Recorder, Sandbox Analysis, Reports, Events, Tasks, Downloads, and Settings.
-The latter expands to show the additional items Policies, Schedules, Exclusions, Notifications, Groups, Users, Syslog Logging, Single Sign-on, and APIs & Integrations.
+Items are Dashboard, Endpoints, Software Inventory, Vulnerabilities, Patch Management, Device Control, Detections, Quarantine, Brute Force Protection, Suspicious Activity, Flight Recorder, DNS Filtering, Sandbox Analysis, Reports, Events, Tasks, Downloads, and Settings.

 This is shown in the screenshot above.
 It provides an overview of security-related information in various different panels, many with graphical illustration.
 The topmost of these are Endpoints by status, Detections per day, Detections cleaned, Detections by category, and Detections by status.
 By default, 15 panels are shown.
 However, the dashboard can easily be customised, allowing you to add, remove or move panels as you wish.
 The individual items in the Endpoints by status panel are linked to filtered pages showing the devices in question.
 Hence clicking on, say, Scan Needed will display a list of precisely those devices.
 The same principle is used with some of the other panels, whilst mousing over the bar graphs displays a pop-up panel with more details.

 This shows you the protected computers on your network.
-You can see each device’s assigned group, last-seen date, last user, OS type, policy applied, and status.
+You can see each device’s last user, status, OS, assigned group, policy applied and last-seen date.
 By selecting one or more endpoints, you can run tasks from the Actions menu.
-Examples are scan, update, restart and isolate.
+Examples are scan, update, restart and delete.

-Here you can see all the software installed on computers in your network.
+Here you can see all the software installed on each computers in your network.
 For each application, you can see the version number, date installed, name of the endpoint, and operating system.
+This data can be exported in .CSV or .XLSX format.

 As you would expect, this displays instances of malware found on network computers.
-You can see the threat name, action taken, threat type, affected endpoint, local path, and date/time of detection.
-Clicking on the name of a threat opens a panel with a summary of info for that detection.
+You can see the threat name, action taken, threat category (e.g. ransomware), threat type (e.g. file), affected endpoint, local path, and date/time of detection.
+Clicking on the name of a threat opens a panel with a summary of info for that detection, including file hashes.

 Here you can configure the policies that dictate the settings applied to protected devices.
-On the left-hand side of the page are links to the different policy areas, which Endpoint Agent, Tamper Protection, Protection Settings, Scan Settings, Endpoint Detection And Response, Brute Force Protection, and Asset Management.
-For Windows devices, you can integration with Windows Action Center, amongst other things.
+The screenshot above shows the Endpoint agent section of the default policy.
+On the left-hand side of the page are links to the different policy areas: Endpoint Agent, Tamper Protection, Protection Settings, Scan Settings, Endpoint Detection and Response, Brute Force Protection, and Software Management.
+For Windows devices, you can enable integration with Windows Action Center, amongst other things.
 The brute-force protection feature allows you to defend against e.g. malicious Remote Desktop connections.

 Windows Endpoint Protection Client